Breast Augmentation in Albany NY

 Frequently Asked Questions

 1. Should I choose silicone or saline implants?

-Excellent results can be accomplished with either type implant, but in general, silicone is now the “Cadillac” implant.
-They are particularly advantageous in certain anatomical situations, particularly women that are very thin and have very little of their own breast tissue.
-Saline implants tends to look or feel less “natural” than silicone and in very thin women, one can sometimes feel the implant through the skin and feel the subtle ripples in the surface of the implant.
+Excellent results can be accomplished with either type implant, but in most cases, silicone is now considered the “Cadillac” implant.
+They are particularly advantageous in certain anatomical situations, particularly for women that are very thin and have very little of their own breast tissue.
+Saline implants tend to look or feel less “natural” than silicone, and, in very thin women, one can sometimes feel the implant through the skin and feel the subtle ripples in the surface of the implant.

-Silicone implants were scrutinized by the FDA a few years back and were found to be safe; therefore, there is no evidence of any significant safety issues with either implant.
-Some people still feel more comfortable with saline implants and women under the age of 22 are limited to saline implants only per the FDA.
+Silicone implants came under scrutiny by the FDA a few years back but were found to be safe; therefore, there is no evidence of any significant safety issues with either implant.
+Some people still feel more comfortable with saline implants, and women under the age of 22 are limited to saline implants only, per the FDA.

 2. Are silicone breast implants safe?

-You may be aware that a number of years ago questions were raised about the safety of silicone implants and they were removed from the market for a number of years.
-During this time, extensive studies were made of these implants and no evidence of any significant safety issue was revealed.
-The implants were, therefore, returned to the market and have been extensively used ever since.
-Their safety continues to be closely monitored and to date they continue to be regarded as safe and effective devices by the FDA.
-I suspect few medical devices have been scrutinized to the extent that breast implants have been; while no device can be regarded as 100% safe, I am comfortable in saying that the evidence suggests that these devices are as safe as anyone could ever provide.
+You may be aware that a number of years ago questions were raised about the safety of silicone implants, and they were removed from the market for a number of years.
+During this time, extensive studies were made of these implants, and no evidence of any significant safety issue was revealed.
+The implants were therefore returned to the market and have been extensively used ever since.
+Their safety continues to be closely monitored and, to date, they continue to be regarded as safe and effective devices by the FDA.
+I suspect few medical devices have been scrutinized to the extent that breast implants have been; while no device can be regarded as 100-percent safe, I am comfortable in saying that the evidence suggests that these devices are as safe as anyone could ever provide.